What Is a Bump Fire Stock?

 On Sunday, Oct.
 1, a country music festival in Las Vegas became the scene of a mass killing when a gunman positioned in a high-rise hotel began shooting at concertgoers.
-At least 59 of them died, and more than 500 others were injured before the shooter took his own life, according to Las Vegas TV station KXNT.
+At least 58 died, and more than 500 others were injured before the shooter took his own life, according to Las Vegas TV station KXNT.
 During the attack, the shooter, later identified as 64-year-old Stephen Paddock, at one point managed to fire nearly 90 rounds in just 10 seconds, according to a New York Times analysis of audio posted on social media.

 The speed of that bullet barrage led some to assume that the killer used a fully automatic firearm, a type of gun that automatically reloads after a shot is fired, fires again, and repeats the process as long as the trigger remains depressed.
 With the Firearm Owners' Protection Act of 1986, Congress banned the sale of new fully automatic firearms, but ones produced before that date are still obtainable, after the purchaser goes through an FBI background check.